MystenLabs/deepbookv3/packages/deepbook/move-docs/governance.md

 ## Function `remove_vote`

 Remove a vote from a proposal.
-If user doesn't exist, do nothing.
+If the user doesn't exist, do nothing.
-This is called in two scenarios: a voted user changes his vote, or a user unstakes.
+This is called in two scenarios: a voted user changes their vote, or a user unstakes.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="governance.md#0x0_governance_remove_vote">remove_vote</a>(self: &<b>mut</b> <a href="governance.md#0x0_governance_Governance">governance::Governance</a>, user: <b>address</b>): <a href="dependencies/move-stdlib/option.md#0x1_option_Option">option::Option</a>&lt;<a href="governance.md#0x0_governance_Proposal">governance::Proposal</a>&gt;